-In South Florida, indoor flooding is a real possibility than you’d assume in a first world country.
+In South Florida, indoor flooding is a real possibility that you’d assume in a first-world country.
 During a hurricane or particularly nasty storm, water levels can rise with surprising alacrity, spilling into your home.
 Outside of hurricane season, the most common culprit of indoor flooding is burst pipes or utilities like washers, fridges, and water heaters.

 Whatever the cause, here’s how to deal with a flooded basement or room.